MolSSI-Education/python-package-best-practices/_episodes/07-testing.md

 [fixtures](https://docs.pytest.org/en/latest/fixture.html), and [test marking](https://docs.pytest.org/en/latest/example/markers.html)
 make `pytest` an ideal testing framework.

-If you don't have `pytest` installed or it's not updated to version 3, install it using:
+If you don't have `pytest` installed, or it's not updated to version 3, install it using:
 ~~~
 $ pip install -U pytest-cov
 ~~~